KITE-anonymous-user/KITE/README.md

 ### source
 + This folder contains the source code running on the malicious unit(PCB board prototype) for touch-based attacks.
 ### cases
-+ This folder contains the demos of two end-to-end attack cases, including the corresponding videos and descriptions.
++ This folder contains the demos of two end-to-end attack cases, including the demo of the attack on a UAV and the attack on the navigation app on the samrtphone.
++ **Demo of attack on UAV**: A case study of a DoS attack on drones using the remote attacks.
+The inertial sensor cannot measure the real motion state of the drone due to injected false signal.
+Thus, the target drone crashes.
++ **Demo of attack on smartphone**: This is a demo of the attack on the navigation application 'Baidu Map' on smartphones.
+We can control the orientation by sending modulated acoustic signals, even if the phone didn't move at all during the attack.
 ### The resonant frequency of IMU in COTS devices.md
 + This file records the resonant frequency of 28 COTS devices.